Thesonofmann/Javascript-proj/README.md

-This is the initial commit
+This is a repo for 15 Javascript projects